Trustworthy Transfer Learning: A Survey: Knowledge Trustworthiness

-\item {\em Only unlabeled target samples with missing sensitive attributes:} \shortciteA{coston2019fair} study a more general learning scenario where the target domain is associated with only unlabeled samples with missing sensitive attributes.
+\item {\em Only unlabeled target samples with missing sensitive attributes:} \citet{coston2019fair} study a more general learning scenario where the target domain is associated with only unlabeled samples with missing sensitive attributes.
 To improve group fairness (e.g., demographic parity) in the target domain, they develop fairness-guided sample reweighting approaches by enforcing the similarity of group-wise weighting scores across all pairs of groups.

-\item {\em No target samples:} An extreme situation occurs when no target samples are available, commonly referred to as domain generalization or out-of-distribution generalization~\shortcite{BlanchardLS11,gulrajani2021in}.
+\item {\em No target samples:} An extreme situation occurs when no target samples are available, commonly referred to as domain generalization or out-of-distribution generalization~\cite{BlanchardLS11,gulrajani2021in}.
 In this scenario, only source domain data is provided to learn a fair predictor for unseen target domains.
-To solve this problem, \shortciteA{singh2021fairness} develop a causal inference framework to minimize the worst-case prediction error under group fairness constraints.
-Similarly, \shortciteA{mandal2020ensuring} focus on optimizing a fair predictor by minimizing the worst-case error across weighted combinations of the training data.
-Later, \shortciteA{pham2023fairness} theoretically derive the upper bounds on generalization error and unfairness in the target domain in terms of source error/unfairness, the domain discrepancy among source domains, and the domain discrepancy between source and unseen target domains.
+To solve this problem, \citet{singh2021fairness} develop a causal inference framework to minimize the worst-case prediction error under group fairness constraints.
+Similarly, \citet{mandal2020ensuring} focus on optimizing a fair predictor by minimizing the worst-case error across weighted combinations of the training data.
+Later, \citet{pham2023fairness} derive the theoretical upper bounds on generalization error and unfairness in the target domain in terms of source error/unfairness, the domain discrepancy among source domains, and the domain discrepancy between source and unseen target domains.
 Motivated by this theoretical analysis, they propose an invariant representation learning algorithm to improve the transfer of fairness and accuracy via density matching. \end{enumerate}